fingo/spata/readme.md

 ```
 If not provided explicitly, a default chunk size will be used.

-Except of `Source`, which is already character-based, other data sources require an implicit `Codec`
+Except for `Source`, which is already character-based, other data sources require an implicit `Codec`
 to convert bytes into characters:
 ```scala
 implicit val codec: Codec = Codec.UTF8